In This Article

 In other cases, however, two friends will simply just grow apart.
 This is typical of friends who are close during pivotal times in life, like during school years or when you start a new job.
-Then, as their lives change, so does their friendship.
+"The things that previously magnetized us to our friends may no longer exist, or at least our connection to them may have dissipated," Ali says.
+As our lives change, so can our friendships.

 When You Don’t Want the Friendship to Change

 You might be the one wondering what happened in your friendship when you see a friend drifting away.
-You can try to see if you did anything wrong, but if a friend is already pulling away chances are they’ve either decided they aren’t going to make up with you or that they forgive you but still believe the friendship is over.
+You can try to see if you did anything wrong, but if a friend is already pulling away, they may have already decided or believe that the friendship is over.

-More than likely, you will have to accept that things are changing if your friend is in a different emotional place now.
+More than likely, you will have to accept that things are changing if your friend is in a different emotional place than you are.
 There’s no need to formally end a friendship that has drifted apart.
-In fact, it’s better to let it drift away because, if you care about the person and want to be friends again, there is a chance that the friendship can drift back together again years down the road.
+In fact, it’s better to let it drift away, because if you care about the person and want to be friends again, there is a chance that the friendship can drift back together again years down the road.
 It all depends on the people and life circumstances involved.

 If you decide to formally end the friendship by telling a friend you don’t want to see them again, your friend probably won’t argue or try to end things on a kinder note.
 You’ll just be done with the friendship and it probably won’t come back together again.